 This is an important point.
 It’s simple to convince yourself every day that you’ll start looking for work as soon as you finish planning your job search.
 Set a time limit — a few days, maybe a week at most — to get your ducks in a row and then get started on actually applying to jobs.

 It’s really tough to think clearly if your workplace is cluttered with books, papers, and invoices.
-Spend a few hours tossing away all the stuff you don’t need and organising the things you do.
+Spend a few hours tossing away all the stuff you don’t need and organizing the things you do.
 Productivity and clutter are intertwined.

 According to the Wall Street Journal, the average U.S. CEO loses six weeks each year searching for misplaced information on their untidy desk and files.
 For a $75,000-a-year executive, it equates to a loss of $9,221, or 12.3 percent of their total earnings.
 That’s quite a hefty price to pay for ignoring clutter.